tobiasHeinke/monostyle/docs/tools.md

   - uncertainty: requires the reader to make an assessment or the writer is unsure (hedges).
   - modal verb: same as uncertainty.
   - tone: informal or too formal words and phrases unsuited for docs.
-  - cross-reference: references to other parts of the docs for example figures or a previous section.
+  - reference: cross-references to other parts of the docs for example figures or a previous section.
-    Also containing relative user interface references like 'next to the Submit button' which are time-consuming to maintain.
+    As well as relative user interface references like 'next to the Submit button' which are time-consuming to maintain.
   - interaction: idioms for user interaction e.g. 'hit a button'.
   - promotional: adjectives that praise the result of the program and thereby advertise for it.
   - syntactic expletive: superficial constructs.
+  - sidetrack: transitions to secondary topics.

 - dev
   - development: wording for release nodes not belonging in docs and